zkazure/CS61A-Assignments/README.md

 ### Overview
 This repository contains **all homework (hw)**, **labs**, and **projects** for the UC Berkeley CS61A course.
 It is designed to facilitate practice and improve your understanding of the material.

 You can fork this repository to create your own working environment, track your progress, and store your solutions.
+For reference and study, you can also access the [**CS61A website archive**](https://insideempire.github.io/CS61A-Website-Archive/) mirrored here.

 ### Features
 - **Homework (hw):** Reinforce lecture topics with conceptual and coding exercises.